mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

         ];
 ```

-The new flake should look like this:
+My new Python 3 flake looks like this:

 ```nix
 {